IPC (electronics): Standards

-Market research and statistical data
+Market research

 IPC members are eligible to participate in IPC’s statistical programs, which provide free monthly or quarterly reports for specific industry and product markets.
 Statistical programs cover the electronics manufacturing services (EMS), printed circuit board (PCB), laminate, process consumables, solder and assembly equipment segments.

-Comprehensive annual reports are distributed for the EMS and PCB segments, covering market size and sales growth, with breakdowns by product type and product mix as well as revenue trends from value-added services, trends in materials, financial metrics, and forecasts for total production in the Americas and the world.
+Annual reports are distributed for the EMS and PCB segments, covering market size and sales growth, with breakdowns by product type and product mix as well as revenue trends from value-added services, trends in materials, financial metrics, and forecasts for total production in the Americas and the world.

 Monthly market reports for the EMS and PCB segments provide recent data on market size, sales and order growth, book-to-bill ratios and near-term forecasts.

-IPC APEX EXPO

-IPC organizes IPC APEX EXPO, the largest electronics manufacturing industry trade show in North America, attracting more than 9,000 professionals from 45 countries.
-In 2020 the show took place in the San Diego Convention Center.
-IPC Apex Expo 2021 is scheduled for Jan 23-28, also in San Diego.